Subscribe to get more articles like these in your inbox.

-The success of any business relies heavily on its ability to attract and maintain a strong shareholder base.
+The success of any public company relies heavily on its ability to attract and maintain a strong shareholder base.
 Among these shareholders, retail shareholders play a significant role.
 Retail shareholders, also known as individual or individual investors, are individuals who invest in publicly traded companies through their personal accounts, as opposed to institutional investors such as mutual funds, pension funds, or hedge funds.

 Reaching retail shareholders has become increasingly important for businesses, as they make up a substantial portion of the investor community.
 These individual investors often have a long-term perspective, contributing stability to the shareholder base and providing valuable support during critical times such as mergers, acquisitions, or proxy votes.
 Moreover, retail shareholders can become loyal customers, brand ambassadors, and advocates for the company, amplifying its reach and influence.